ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
-The ADA does not specifically name all of the impairments that are covered.”
+The ADA does not specifically name all of the impairments that are covered."
 (Source: http://www.usdoj.gov/crt/ada/cguide.htm#anchor62335 ).

 ## Appendix II: The Agencies Who Enforce Access